 For this article, we looked mostly at pure numbers in terms of the best states to pursue elk.
-Whether you want to hunt with a rifle or archery tackle, with or without a guide, and on private or public...those hunting factors are up to you to figure out.
+Whether you want to hunt with a rifle or archery tackle, with or without a guide, and on private or public land is up to you.

 So, here are the 10 states with the best elk hunting opportunities.

 How can a state with a place named Elk County not be a good location to hunt elk?

 That's not really the reason the state is on the list, though.
 Elk County does have a huge herd, and elk viewing is enjoyed by many folks who visit.

 While most elk hunting opportunities remain in western states, many hunters say Pennsylvania is the best place to hunt elk east of the Mississippi.

 If you're a "go big or go home" trophy hunter, Arizona is the state for you.